Procedure Guide ·Neuter ·2026

 Recovery & Aftercare

-Keep your cat calm and indoors for 7-10 days.
-Monitor the incision site for swelling, redness, or discharge.
-Pain medication for the first 2-3 days.
-Prevent licking with an e-collar.
-No rough play or jumping for the first week.
-The incision heals quickly since it's small and doesn't usually require suture removal.
+Keep the cat calm indoors 7-10 days; monitor incision for swelling, redness, discharge.
+Pain medication 2-3 days; e-collar to prevent licking; no rough play or jumping.
+Small incision heals quickly without suture removal.
 Full recovery in 7-10 days

 Total Cost - $150-$300